 The Bachelor of Business Administration (BBA) degree in Business Management provides the student with a well-grounded degree in general management.
+The broad base of subjects covered in this degree program will allow students to head in many different directions as managers.
 This preparation is well suited for students who want a business degree or who are looking to further their management career.
-Students may attend part- or full-time.
-This program is available fully on-line or by combining synchronous, asynchronous, or blended course delivery options.